kaissun/NewRepo/README.md

 ## Demonstration

-The program is introduced using java.
+The program is introduced using java 8.
 And the project has been built initially with Maven.

 So first, you need to be sure that maven is already installed and fully configured (with java 8 as java home).
+I used as apache-maven-3.6.2 in this project and jdk1.8.0_171 and JDK.
 Second, using command line, execute the following :

 `mvn package`